Skip to main content

 What to Try Next

-• Try a Trailing Stop: Instead of a fixed stop-loss, play around with the trail_price and trail_offset options in your strategy.exit().
-This lets your stop-loss automatically follow the price as your trade becomes profitable, which is a really dynamic way to lock in gains and manage risk on the fly.
+• Try a Trailing Stop: Instead of a fixed stop-loss, use trail_price and trail_offset in strategy.exit().
+The stop follows the price as the trade moves in your favor.
+It's a dynamic way to lock in gains without manually adjusting levels.

 ActionKey Function/ServiceBenefit